DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

 but, no hurry: you can do it later.

-The rest of the installation can proceed using the DIRAC Administrator interface, either command line (System Administrator Console) or using Web Portal (eventually, not available yet).
+The rest of the installation can proceed using the DIRAC Administrator interface CLI.

 It is also possible to include any number of additional systems, services, agents and databases to be installed by ``install_site.sh``.